Kava-Labs/kava/docs/core/proto-docs.md

 <a name="kava.hard.v1beta1.QueryInterestFactorsRequest"></a>

 ### QueryInterestFactorsRequest
-QueryInterestFactorsParams is the params for a filtered interest factors query
+QueryInterestFactorsRequest is the request type for the Query/InterestFactors RPC method.

 | Field | Type | Label | Description |